 Firstly, navigate to Smart Filters in your WordPress Dashboard.
 Here you need to create two different filters.

 Fill the fields with the Name, Filter Label, and Active Filter Label, and choose Search Filter Type.
 Also, if you want to filter by Default WordPress search you leave it as it is, or if you want to filter by some values from the Custom Fields or by Query Variables, so you choose another option.

-Step 2 — After that, open the needed page in Elementor, place two different Listing Grids and drag-n-drop two different Search filters.
+Open the needed page in Elementor, place two different Listing Grids there, and after customizing them, drag-n-drop two different Search filter widgets.

-Step 3 — In the Content settings for the Search filter select your filter and choose JetEngine in the This filter for section.
+In the Content settings tab select the first filter you created and choose the “JetEngine” option in This filter for section.

 Then, do the same for the second Search filter widget.

-Step 4 — To make the filter only to search in one Listing Grid, not in both, you need to specify to what widget you want this search filter to work.
-To do that, click on the Listing Grid and navigate to Advanced settings and in the CSS ID field type in the specific ID, for example, “grid-1”.
+To make the filter only search in one Listing Grid, not both, you need to specify the widget you want this search filter to work with.
+To do that, click on the Listing Grid and navigate to Advanced settings.
+In the CSS ID field type in the specific ID, for example, “grid-1”.
+Copy that ID.